LeafIvy/Tileosauria/README.md

-# Tileosaur
+# Tileosauria
-Tileosaur is a 2D survival game made in Python3 using PyGame-CE.
+Tileosauria is a 2D survival game made in Python3 using PyGame-CE.